Welcome to Sumkoka

 Start Serving Coffees in Your Shop with All-Natural SUMKOKA Products!

 Selecting the right business strategy involves almost every aspect possible.
 The best materials can help you achieve the desired success.
 Sumkoka offers a wide range of sustainable food packaging and food containers.
 Our products are made from natural bagasse material, oil and water resistant and microwave and freezer safe.
-Customization and design services are available.
-Contact Us to learn what products suit your business needs perfectly.

 Get A Free Quote